Maternity leave

 Telling them early will help them to make sure your working conditions are safe and allow them to plan cover while you’re on leave.
 It also gives you time to check how much maternity leave you’re entitled to before confirming your start date.

-Managers should check if employees need any workplace adjustments using the pregnant workers risk assessment form (DOC, 182KB).
+Managers should check if employees need any workplace adjustments using the pregnant workers risk assessment form (DOCX, 45KB).

 Tell Payroll you’re pregnant